markjaquith/workerbee/README.md

 ## Usage

-1. Bootstrap your Cloudflare Worker, [using wrangler][wrangler].
+1. Bootstrap your Cloudflare Worker, [using Wrangler][wrangler].
 Make sure you’re using Webpack.
 2. `npm i cf-worker-utils` from your Worker directory.
 3. In your Worker, import `handleFetch` and provide an array of request/response